escapin/CVJFunct/README.md

 functionality in the spirit of simulation-based security/universal composability (see, e.g., [[Can00][4]],[[KT13][3]]).

-By establishing *noninterference* properties of a Java system running these ideal functionalities, by the results of **[the CVJ Framework][1]** (a framework for the Cryptographic Verification of Java programs) we obtain strong *cryptographic indistinguishability*
+By establishing *noninterference* properties of a Java system using these ideal functionalities, by the results of **[the CVJ Framework][1]** (a framework for the Cryptographic Verification of Java programs) we obtain strong *cryptographic indistinguishability*